 Zoé Lauberteaux, Communication assistant, apprenticeship

 Zoé Lauberteaux is a graphic designer.
 She is a graduate of DN MADE Visual Identity and Publishing from Chaumont, Haute-Marne since 2022 and of DNSEP Publishing at the Ecole Supérieure d’Art et de Design of Le Havre since 2024.
 During her studies, her research led her to focus on the role of graphic designers in the redevelopment of industrial wastelands in France.
 Through a range of different practices, such as audiovisual installations, photography, and the collection and layout of archives, she explores the link between collective and individual memory, trying to find matching media and forms.
 She is currently in charge of communication at Bétonsalon, completing an apprenticeship with the Creative Direction in Graphic Design master’s program at the Fonderie de l’Image, Bagnolet.
+Since 2022, she has been collaborating with Émilie Renard and the Bétonsalon team on various aspects of the program.

 Elena Lespes Muñoz, Head of public outreach